jafsparrow/football/README.md

 [x] News add/edit/delete

+### Lessons.

+1. Adding port to the angular-cli.json for different apps.
+2. How to use library for Ui component.
+3.  webpack configuration for angular universal.
+4. How ng add service worker work?

 ## Generate your first application

 Run `ng generate app myapp` to generate an application.
 When using Nx, you can create multiple applications and libraries in the same CLI workspace.
 Read more [here](http://nrwl.io/nx).